awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 **false**
 The driver submits a query when using Connection\.isValid\(\) to determine whether the database connection is active\.

+## enableFetchReadAndProcessBuffers<a name="jdbc20-enablefetchreadandprocessbuffers-option"></a>
++ **Default Value** – true
++ **Data Type** – Boolean

+This option enables Amazon Redshift to fetch rows using a ring buffer and a processing buffer on separate threads to improve performance\.

+This parameter is optional\.

 ## enableFetchRingBuffer<a name="jdbc20-enablefetchringbuffer-option"></a>
 + **Default Value** – true